CodeTripper/microprofile-blueprint/README.md

 ## Introduction

 This is a [MicroProfile](https://microprofile.io/) based reference application implemented through Payara Micro.
-This is intended to be a pyk for creating any new microservice.
+This is intended to be a blueprint for creating any new microservice.

 The generation of the executable jar file can be performed by issuing the following command